francoiskroll/FramebyFrame/README.md

 Already using the Zebrabox?
 Read below (**Frame-by-frame manifesto**) why you should consider doing your analysis on the frame-by-frame data.

-Not yet did your experiment?
+Not did your experiment yet?
 Make sure to read the section **Experimental design commandments** for some advice.

 [![alt text][1.2]][1] [@francois_kroll](https://twitter.com/francois_kroll)